2023–24 NFL playoffs: Sunday, January 28, 2024

-AFC Championship Game: Kansas City Chiefs 17, Baltimore Ravens 10
+AFC: Kansas City Chiefs 17, Baltimore Ravens 10

 This was the first time the Baltimore Ravens have hosted an AFC Championship Game in franchise history.
 Additionally, this was the first AFC Championship since 2017 not hosted by the Kansas City Chiefs.
 This is also the sixth straight AFC Championship Game appearance for the Chiefs.

 This was also the second postseason meeting between the Chiefs and Ravens.
 The first meeting came in the 2010 AFC Wild Card, which the Ravens won 30–7 in Kansas City.
 The two teams did not meet in the regular season.

 Michael Phelps delivered the game ball.

 The Chiefs attained a 17–7 lead at halftime off two touchdowns, one from Travis Kelce and one from Isiah Pacheco, as well as a 52-yard field goal from Harrison Butker, as the Ravens only managed one touchdown.
 At the end of a scoreless third quarter, Lamar Jackson threw a 54-yard pass to Zay Flowers, who was then called for a 15-yard penalty after taunting over L'Jarius Sneed.
 As the drive carried over into the fourth quarter, Flowers received a pass from Jackson near the end zone, but Sneed forced a fumble for a touchback.
 The next Ravens drive reached the red zone, but ended in an interception by Deon Bush as Jackson attempted a pass to a triple-covered Isaiah Likely.

 This game averaged 55.5 million viewers with a peak of 64 million viewers becoming the most viewed AFC championship game in history, as well as the most watched non-Super Bowl CBS program since the 1994 Winter Olympics.